 All devices must be properly mounted and can only be used in “hands-free” mode.
 Penalties start at $100.
 After two offenses, distracted driving will cost you $500, plus a mandatory course on distracted driving and… an insurance surcharge.

 Can I use my cell phone while driving in Massachusetts?

 Not if you need to hold it.
 Beginning February 2020, MA drivers can only use mobile devices in “hands-free mode.”

 Drivers under 18 cannot use mobile devices at all, not even in hands-free mode.
 For those under 18, any use of a mobile phone while driving (even just for talking) has long been prohibited.
 Use of Mobile Phone/Electronic Device by Junior Operator comes with a $100 first-offense penalty AND a 60-day license suspense and attitudinal course requirement.

-How and when is the MA cell phone law changing?
+How and when did the MA cell phone law change?

 In November 2019, Governor Charlie Baker signed a hands-free driving bill into law.
 The bill is titled “An Act Requiring The Hands-Free Use Of Mobile Telephones While Driving.”
 Per the new law, anyone operating a motor vehicle cannot touch or hold a mobile electronic device, “except to perform a single tap or swipe to activate, deactivate, or initiate hands-free mode.”
 The law allows talking, texting and other tasks to be completed via voice command only.
 Certain emergency exceptions apply.

 Can I text while driving in MA?

 No!
 Under no circumstances can you write, read, or send text messages while driving.
 This restriction applies even when you are stopped in traffic.
 So don’t try sneaking in a few texts at the red light or during your gridlock commute: it’s a civil offense.